Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

     </style>
 ```

-New remixes will also include a drawer for editing.
+BXIndustry also includes a drawer for editing.
 To enable this, you need to add a variable to the .env file at the root of your project (`BXI_ENABLE_EDITING=true`).
 Then you can navigate to the editable page using the pencil links on the shortcuts page.
 We recommend setting that env variable to true only as you are making changes, then setting it back to false (especially while you're conducting a demo with a prospect) as anyone can access that drawer and make edits.
 The editor is limited to branding (colors and fonts) and basic content (strings and images that are not contained in an array in the settings.json).
 If you would find the ability to edit more sections of the setting.json file through the drawer helpful, please let us know in our slack channel and we can investigate enhancing it!

 ### Images/Static Content<a name="images"></a>

 You can add images in two ways:

-- CDN URL (e.g., Glitch Assets)
+- CDN URL (e.g., public URLs from existing sites)
 - File name (extension included) - will be delivered from internal `public/<vertical>` folder, if you'd like to add/update images, you can add them to that folder and reference them in the associated [settings.json](#vertical-settings) file.

 The `images` section includes basic pictures for the specific vertical (favicon and logo).
-These can also be full urls if you've uploaded images to Glitch Assets (or elsewhere).
+These can also be full urls if you've uploaded images to a CDN or are using publicly available images elsewhere.

 ```json
   "images": {